meilisearch/documentation/reference/features/search_parameters.md

 <CodeSamples id="search_parameter_guide_matches_1" />

 You would get the following response with **information about the matches in the `_matchesInfo` object**:

+Note how MeiliSearch searches for `winter` and `feast` separately because of the whitespace.

 ```json
 {